-Eric Berg is entering his 10th season as the Head Women's Tennis Coach for UMass Boston.
-He is also the Men's Tennis Coach and will enter his 11th season in the spring of 2017.
+Eric Berg returns for his 11th season as the Head Women's Tennis Coach at UMass Boston in 2018-19.
+He is also the Men's Tennis Coach and will enter his 13th season in the spring of 2018.

 Since taking over the program, Berg has made it his mission to make UMass Boston tennis one of the most consistent teams in the Little East Conference.
 This past fall, the Beacons earned their third-straight trip to the LEC Tournament thanks to a 3-5 mark in conference play.
 Overall, UMass Boston has made it to the LEC Tournament in three-straight seasons and four of the past six years overall.